ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 ## Step 2.
 Reset the Sysdig token for each team
 {: #iam_instance_auth_step2}

-Complete this step if you are configuring your Sysdig instance to authenticate with IAM tokens only.
+Complete this step if you are configuring your monitoring instance to authenticate with IAM tokens only.
 {: note}

 When you reset a Sysdig token, you disable the current Sysdig token that users might be using.
 There is 1 Sysdig token per team.